Statewide and Local Staff

 Chief Financial Officer

 Corey is a 1995 graduate of the University of Central Arkansas.
 He spent 17 years in public accounting – specializing in nonprofit and governmental accounting, and two years as the controller for a national trucking company.
-Corey is a member of the American Institute of Certified Public Accountants (AICPA) and Arkansas Society of CPA’s (ASCPA) and is a graduate of the Leadership Greater Little Rock program.
-He enjoys activities with his wife and 4 children, music and volunteering in various church responsibilities.
+Corey is a member of the American Institute of Certified Public Accountants (AICPA) and Arkansas Society of CPA’s (ASCPA.)
+In 2018 and 2021 he was a finalist for CFO of the Year by Arkansas Business and is a graduate of the Leadership Greater Little Rock program.
+He enjoys activities with his wife and four children, music and volunteering in various church responsibilities.

 Katy Bland is Communications Associate for Arkansas Community Foundation.
 She is a native of Poplar Grove, AR but grew up in Cabot.
 A graduate of Cabot High School, Katy received her Associates Degree from Pulaski Technical College and spent two years at University of Arkansas at Little Rock.
 Katy was hired at Arkansas Community Foundation in February 2016 as the Office Administrator and was promoted to the Communications Department in July 2020.
 She has two wonderful children, Skylar and Asa, who take up most of her time.